-What type of notice will I get from the driver?
+What type of notice will I get from the mover?

-You should expect to get a phone call from the carrier and/or driver confirming the price to be paid at delivery and a rough estimate of when they will be arriving.
-In this phone call, you will want to confirm the type of payment they expect (cash, credit, certified or personal check) and all the services you expect to be provided.
+You should expect to get a phone call from the mover confirming the price to be paid at delivery and a rough estimate of when they will be arriving.
+In this phone call, you will want to confirm the type of payment you agreed to on your mover’s Bill of Lading (cash, credit, certified or personal check) and all the services you expect to be provided.
 Make sure to mention any items that will need to be assembled and the time frame in which they expect to have all of the work completed.

 When to expect delivery?

 Federal regulations require carriers to deliver goods on the date(s) agreed and printed on the mover’s Bill of Lading for your move.
 Some movers attempt to use a “FAD” delivery spread (see below), but most legitimate movers will provide a specific delivery date or spread of dates.

 What is FAD (first available date of delivery)?

 The first available date of delivery is also referred to as the FAD, which some movers used to establish when the delivery window will begin.
 The first available date should be established at the time of estimate creation or at the time the Bill of Lading is filled out and signed at loading.
 This date is the first day that you will be available to receive your goods at your new location.
 The delivery window is the length of time the carrier has to deliver the goods.
 In many situations, this window is listed on the Bill of Lading.

 A common misconception is that the first available date of delivery is the date that the items will arrive.
 This is not the case, unless you have explicitly paid for the items to arrive on a certain day.
 This charge will need to be listed as a separate and distinct charge on the Bill of Lading.